fommil/fpmortals/manuscript/wip.md

 ## Mappable Things

-We're focusing on things that can be "mapped over", or traversed, in some sense, highlighted in this diagram:
+We're focusing on things that can be mapped over, or traversed, in some sense:

 {width=100%}
 ![](images/scalaz-mappable.png)